 With your local Morale, Welfare and Recreation program, you can:

 - Find fun, skills-development programs and cultural events in your area by visiting MilitaryINSTALLATIONS.

-- Discover what’s available in your community or beyond by visiting the Morale, Welfare and Recreation Digital Library.
-It’s a free resource for service members and their families.
-Just log into your Military OneSource account or create a username and password to get started.
+- Discover what’s beyond your community by visiting the Morale, Welfare and Recreation Digital Library.
+It’s a free, online resource for service members and their families.
+You’ll find eBooks and audiobooks on many topics, as well as databases and reference manuals that can help you learn a new skill, keep kids engaged and serve as a homework source, or prepare you to land your next job.
+Log into your Military OneSource account or create a username and password to get started.

 Need to get away?